lichess.org

 https://lichess.org/study/embed/KXN73ABF/XevoH0F8#0

-With a draw on board 4 between GM Levon Aronian and GM Vidit Santosh Gujrathi, India secured victory against the United States and will go into the final round of the 2024 Budapest Olympiad with confidence.
+With a draw on board 4 between GM Levon Aronian and GM Vidit Santosh Gujrathi, India secured victory against the United States and will go into the final round of the 2024 Budapest Olympiad with a comfortable lead.

 https://lichess.org/study/embed/KXN73ABF/i8q7Q00T#0